 Cory Ritterbusch and Jim Winter

 The Berry Tavern, located 18 miles from Galena and built in 1840, has had a long varied history.
-It served as an important stagecoach stop, tavern and hotel, the third Post Office in Wisconsin, place of worship, school and later a farmhouse.
-However, most are intrigued by the infamous murder that occurred there in 1842 and a cholera outbreak there that killed over twenty people in 1854.
-Residents and visitors following that era have experienced strange happenings since.
+It served as an important stagecoach stop, tavern and hotel, the third Post Office in Wisconsin, a place of worship, a school and later a farmhouse.
+However, most are intrigued by the infamous murder that occurred there in 1842 and the cholera outbreak there in 1854 that killed over twenty people.
+Since then, residents and visitors of the Berry Tavern have experienced strange happenings.
 In 2017, professional paranormal investigators were dispatched to learn more.
-We look forward to providing a tour of the Berry Tavern the following day.
+We also look forward to providing a tour of the Berry Tavern the following day.

 A SHAMAN'S JOURNEY

-Chris McBrien, Psychic Medium, Shaman and Sufi will be discussing his experiences while being raised in a historically documented Scot Irish shamanic tradition, his family's history within said tradition, his experiences with his teachers including his witch teachers and Sufi Master of nine years.
+Chris McBrien, Psychic Medium, Shaman and Sufi will discuss his experiences while being raised in a historically documented Scot Irish shamanic tradition, his family's history within that tradition, his experiences with his teachers including his witch teachers and Sufi Master of nine years.
 He will also be discussing paranormal encounters from his travels and work both in the US and abroad.